 - The time of the year (holidays will take longer)

-- What auto transport option you select
+- What vehicle delivery option did you select

 The average time that it takes to have your vehicle dispatched is around four days.